 Here are some frequently asked questions that offer some insight into public holidays in Australia.

-How many public holidays in a year are there in Australia?
+How many public holidays are there in a year in Australia?

 The term “national public holiday” is confusing for Aussies.
 For instance, while the Kings’ birthday is considered a national holiday, it takes place on a different day in different states.